PaulaTeeuwen/Bindfitnplot/README.md

 - **kΔHG** — proportionality constant \(k_{\Delta HG}\)

 ### 3. `Connors`
-This is the most flexible (and most parameter-rich) fitting function.
-It fits the data using Equation 25, again obtaining \([HG]\) from Equation 12.
 The parameters fitted are:

 - **kH** — proportionality constant of free host in presence of guest